bgercken/parse-bsvdm/README.md

 Notes:

-1. If anyone has a pointer to describe the prefix to the base station records could you end it my way? bgercken@gmail.com
+1. If anyone has a pointer to describe the prefix to the base station records could you send it my way? bgercken@gmail.com

 Looking to decode the first two fields in a record like: